emmatkachuk/cs2450Remote/journal.md

 Date: 10.6.25 - This week we are talking about how this class will help us in the future.
 The processes and everything we are learning with the tech and collaboration with our team.
 All of this knowledge will help us better our position in the tech industry.
 We will be doing a pair programming and scrum master assignments this week.

 Date: 10.8.25 - Today we talked about pair programming and how we can colaborate on one program with two people to work together and solve the issue together rather than individually completing it and having someone check it.

+Date: 10.13.25 - This week we are talking about ethics and how it plays into engineering and decisions.
+How far would you go if you know it can compromise others' lives?
+We reviewed the trolley problem.
+We also talked about how these ethics can play into the real world especially with all the new autonomous technology.

+Date: